nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 Modem library
 *************

-The |NCS| applications for the nRF9160-based devices that communicate with the nRF9160 modem firmware must include the :ref:`nrfxlib:nrf_modem`.
+The |NCS| applications for the nRF91 Series devices that communicate with the nRF91 Series modem firmware must include the :ref:`nrfxlib:nrf_modem`.
 The :ref:`nrfxlib:nrf_modem` is released as an OS-independent binary library in the :ref:`nrfxlib` repository and it is integrated into |NCS| through an integration layer, ``nrf_modem_lib``.

 The Modem library integration layer fulfills the integration requirements of the Modem library in |NCS|.